roaet/eh_subjects/README.md

 Example Subject and Syntax:

 ~~~
-sample, testing
+[//]: # (sample, testing)
 #Sample Subject

 This is a sample subject for eh.
 Subjects use basic markdown syntax.
 The
-only exception is that the two things on line 1, 'sample, testing', are the
+only exception is that the things in the paren on line 1, are the
 'triggers' that eh will look for when someone types `eh <subject>`.
 In this
 case it will show up for 'sample' or 'testing'.